AdaCore/spark2014/docs/lrm/source/packages.rst

 Refined_Depends Aspect
 ~~~~~~~~~~~~~~~~~~~~~~

-A subprogram declared in the visible part of a package may have a Refined
+A subprogram declared in the visible part of a package may have a Refined_Depends
-Depends aspect applied to its body or body stub.
+aspect applied to its body or body stub.
 A Refined_Depends aspect of a
 subprogram defines a *refinement* of the Depends aspect of the subprogram; that
 is, the Refined_Depends aspect repeats the Depends aspect of the subprogram
-except that references to state abstractions whose refinements are visible at
+except that references to state abstractions, whose refinements are visible at
-the point of the subprogram_body are replaced with references to [some or all of
+the point of the subprogram_body, are replaced with references to [some or all of
 the] constituents of those abstractions.

 The Refined_Depends aspect is introduced by an ``aspect_specification`` where